daencer/pytum/readme.txt

 Only during the game:
 ** - set stone on the game area (first * for rows, second * for columns; *>=1, *<=7)
 u* - undo moves from the game (* is for the steps to undo; *>0)

+For the GUI, the following actions may help you:
+1. Choose a number of blocking fields in the dropdown menu
+2. Push the 'Block' button to block the fields
+3. set stones on the field alternately

+Additional:
+The score is shown in the upper right corner with the background color of each player.
+At the end of a game the pop up window shows which player wins.